righettod/burp-piper-custom-scripts/README.md

 # Runtime requirements

-> :information_source: No external dependencies needed.
+> :information_source: Reduced to the minimal ones needed, see file [requirements.txt](requirements.txt) for details.

 Python >= **3.9** needed and in `PATH`.